YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda14/README.md

 The upgrade of Kubernetes is mostly required for [Scenario13](../../Trident_Scenarios/Scenario13/2_CSI_VolumeGroupSnapshots), which introduces the **Volume Group Snapshot** feature (Beta in Kubernetes 1.32).
 This addenda only upgrades the cluster.
 Enabling the Volume Group Snapshot feature gate is done later in that scenario.

 The following links were used to build this chapter:
 - Upgrade from 1.29 to 1.30: https://v1-30.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/
 - Upgrade from 1.30 to 1.31: https://v1-31.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/
 - Upgrade from 1.31 to 1.32: https://v1-32.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/

+An alternative would be to totally reset the cluster, which proves to be faster if you have nothing to lose...
+the *reset_to_1.36.4.sh* script in this folder will do exactly that.
+It will wipe the current cluster and create a brand new one with v1.36.
+Note that the Windows nodes are not going to be recreated.
+The script will also:
+- reinstall Calico networking
+- reinstall MetalLB Load Balancer
+- reinstall the Prometheus stack

 **Time to do some upgrades !**